ENGL 1270 Introduction to American Literature by Women

 Stephanie Couey, Instructor

 About the Course:

-Some of the questions we may explore as a class are: what does it mean to be a woman in U.S. America?
-What does it mean to be a woman writer or artist in U.S. America?
-We will track how American literature by women has motivated various political and social movements, while inspiring, reshaping, and redeveloping literary genres and conventions, and we will continuously ask how American literature by women engages with ideas of citizenship, belonging, and self-sovereignty.
+Our selected texts speak to what it means to be a woman in America and what it means to be a woman writer in America.
+We will track how American literature by women has motivated various political and social movements, while inspiring, reshaping, and redeveloping literary genres and conventions.

 Course Prerequisites: none

 By the end of the course you should be able to:

 - Identify key historic and literary movements of the past four hundred years